MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/teams-integration/join-chat.md

 1. Open the record for which you want to join the chat.

-2. In the **Teams chats (Preview)** pane, go to any of the connected chats you want to join.
+2. In the **Teams chats** pane, go to any of the connected chats you want to join.
 A lock icon is displayed with text that says, "Hover over to join this chat".
 When you hover over the lock icon, if you have write access to the associated record, a **Join** button will be displayed.

     > [!NOTE]
     > Let's assume you have only Read access to the set of Accounts which your team is working on.
 Your administrator has enabled the Join chat functionality for the Accounts record type.